 We asked two ergonomists about the impact of edge-standing:

 "Standing with half the foot in contact with the mat promotes a non-neutral ankle posture similar to standing on high heels," says Mike Janak, Certified Professional Ergonomist with ErgoFactor.
-"If the standing posture is static, and the worker stands at the edge of the mat for prolonged periods without moving, then the non-neutral ankle posture may result in musculoskeletal (MSD) injury."
+"If the standing posture is static, and the worker stands at the edge of the mat for prolonged periods without moving, then the non-neutral ankle posture may result in MSD injury."

 "From a musculoskeletal perspective, this can increase tarsal/metatarsal joint issues – where the foot bones meet the toe bones at the ball of the foot," says Mary Plehal, Certified Professional Ergonomist and Owner of OptimaEHS.